Doha's hotels suffer in Eid holiday due to Arab sanctions

 Visitors from the rest of the Gulf Cooperation Council usually account for almost half of all visitors to Qatar.
 So a decision by Saudi Arabia, the UAE, Bahrain and Egypt to cut diplomatic and transport ties on June 5 hit traffic hard.

-“Doha in early July, assuming the restrictions remain, will have less capacity than a year ago - a confronting figure for a region where every month sets year-on-year records,” said Horton, senior analyst at Australia's CAPA Center for Aviation.
+"Doha in early July, assuming the restrictions remain, will have less capacity than a year ago - a confronting figure for a region where every month sets year-on-year records," said Horton, senior analyst at Australia's CAPA Centre for Aviation.

 There is no breakthrough in sight for the crisis in which the four Arab nations issued an ultimatum to Doha to close Al Jazeera television, curb ties with Iran, shut a Turkish base and pay reparations.
 A defiant Doha has denied accusations of supporting terrorism and says the demands are unrealistic.

 Hundreds of weekly flights to and from Qatar have already been canceled because of the dispute.
-Hamad airport will lose fees paid by airlines and passengers, as well as terminal revenue from duty free shops and restaurants.
+Hamad airport stands to lose fees paid by airlines and passengers, as well as terminal revenue from duty free shops and restaurants.

 Air links suspended by the four Arab states represented around 25 percent of flights by state-owned Qatar Airways, one of the region's big three carriers.